Last updated by Isabel M

 - Telecommunications Sales Tax

 - Utility Users Tax

-Licence and Utility Users taxes are related to fees carriers remit for the use of utilities like cable, electricity and others.
-Neither are widely levied but will, on average, come to $1.25 and $1.00 respectively.
+Licence and Utility Users taxes are related to fees carriers remit for the use of utilities like cable, electricity, and others.
+Neither is widely levied but will, on average, come to $1.25 and $1.00 respectively.
 They will also average 20-25% of the taxes/surcharges on a bill where they appear.

 Certain states and local governments levy taxes and fees relating to specific public works or programs such as the Teleconnect Fund in California or the or Residential Service Protection Fund Surcharge in Oregon.